tigoe/SoundExamples/docs/melody.md

 # Generating a Melody

 Once you know how to [calculate the pitch for different notes](tone.md), you might want to play a song melody.
 This exercise introduces shows one way to do that.
+Although the tone() command can't play polyphonic melodies (i.e. multiple tones at once), it's useful for learning how to program simple sequences of notes.
+This same method can be used later when you want to generate more complex melodies on an external synthesizer too.

 For all of the code in this exercise, you only need a speaker or headphone jack attached to your board, as shown in Figures 1 and 2: